 P.S.
 If you have read to the end of this page, we REALLY REALLY need to talk.

 Managed by: The Bristall Group

 Also available via Slack

-We send out alerts once in a while that announce upcoming presentations, webcasts, podcasts and blogs.
-Nothing big and nothing pushy, and alwas useful.
-Managed by MailChimp, and PIPEDA / GDPR compliant.
+We send out a monthly newsletter.
+Nothing big and nothing pushy, but always useful.
+It's managed by MailChimp, and is PIPEDA / GDPR compliant.